-Abstract We present a general numerical solution method for control problems with PDE-defined state variables over a finite set of binary or continuous control variables.
-We show empirically that a naive approach that applies a numerical discretization scheme to the PDEs (and if necessary a linearization scheme) to derive constraints for a mixed-integer linear program (MILP) leads to systems that are too large to be solved with state-of-the-art solvers for MILPs, especially if we desire an accurate approximation of the state variables.
-Our framework comprises two techniques to mitigate the rise of computation times with increasing discretization level parameters: First, the linear system is solved for a basis of the control space in a preprocessing step.
+We present a general numerical solution method for control problems with state variables defined by a linear PDE over a finite set of binary or continuous control variables.
+We show empirically that a naive approach that applies a numerical discretization scheme to the PDEs to derive constraints for a mixed-integer linear program (MILP) leads to systems that are too large to be solved with state-of-the-art solvers for MILPs, especially if we desire an accurate approximation of the state variables.
+Our framework comprises two techniques to mitigate the rise of computation times with increasing discretization level: First, the linear system is solved for a basis of the control space in a preprocessing step.
 Second, certain constraints are just imposed on demand via the IBM ILOG CPLEX feature of a lazy constraint callback.
-These techniques are compared with an approach where the relations obtained by the discretization of the continuous constraints are directly included in the MILP.
-We demonstrate our approach on two examples: modeling of the spread of wildfire and the mitigation of water contamination.
-In both examples the computational results demonstrate that the solution time is significantly reduced by our methods.
-In particular, the dependence of the computation time on the size of the spatial discretization of the PDE is significantly reduced.
+These techniques are compared with an approach where the relations obtained by the discretization of the